Guru Amar Das: Teachings

-Guru Amar Das taught with His own life the meaning of Guru Service, also known in Punjabi religious parlance as Guru Sewa.
-Guru Amar Das emphasized both spiritual pursuits as well as an ethical daily life.
+Guru Amar Das taught with his own life the meaning of Guru Service, also known in Punjabi religious parlance as Guru Sewa. (also spelt Sevā).
+Amar Das emphasized both spiritual pursuits as well as an ethical daily life.
 He encouraged his followers to wake up before dawn, do their ablutions and then meditate in silent seclusion.
 A good devotee, taught Amar Das, should be truthful, keep his mind in control, eat only when hungry, seek the company of pious men, worship the Lord, make an honest living, serve holy men, not covet another's wealth and never slander others.
 He recommended holy devotion with Guru's image in his follower's hearts.

-He was also a reformer, and discouraged veiling of women's faces (a Muslim custom) as well as sati (a Hindu custom).
+Guru Amar Das was also a reformer, and discouraged veiling of women's faces (a Muslim custom) as well as sati (a Hindu custom).
 He encouraged the Kshatriya people to fight in order to protect people and for the sake of justice, stating this is Dharma.
+He promoted inter-caste marriages, going against the traditional Punjabi social orthodoxy at the time by doing-so.
+He also promoted the remarriage of widows.
+He promulgated monogamy as the ideal romantic relationship type.